 More important public information about coming to Svalbard can be found here: Entry and residence in Svalbard.

 All UNIS students must have insurance, and it is your responsibility to ensure that you have the appropriate types of insurance.
 You also need to make sure that your insurance is valid in Svalbard.
 This applies to travel, accident and health insurance.
-UNIS students are not insured while in the Svalbard Science Centre (UNIS building) taking classes or studying, or during leisure time in general (at UNIS or elsewhere on Svalbard).
+UNIS students are not insured while in the Svalbard Science Centre (UNIS building) taking classes or studying, working in the laboratories or during leisure time in general (at UNIS or elsewhere on Svalbard).
 UNIS has an accident insurance during UNIS field activities, that covers a single payment of 15G (G=Norwegian National Insurance Scheme basic amount, currently NOK 90 068) in case of 100 % invalidity.
 For those who are members of the Norwegian National Insurance Scheme (Norsk Folketrygd), this insurance also covers treatment cost up to NOK 50 000.
 This insurance only applies when students are properly registered in the field log before leaving UNIS.

 Packing related preparations – what to bring

 Longyearbyen’s location in the High Arctic at 78º N requires proper gear.
 The high latitude results in a generally colder and more severe climate than on the mainland of Norway, with an average temperature ranging from -14° C to +6° C. UNIS courses are to a great extent based on fieldwork and excursions.
 Thus, proper clothing is essential.
 When packing for studies at UNIS, the most important of all is to always remember the 3 W’s: Wool, Windproof, Waterproof!
-In addition to the 3 W´s you will find our best tips for what to bring to Svalbard in the lists below. -And please; don’t panic if you don’t have all the stuff on the list.
-There are a lot of sports shops in Longyearbyen, and you can buy all the items there.
+In addition to the 3 W´s you will find our best tips for what to bring to Svalbard in the lists below.
+(Don’t panic if you don’t have all the stuff on the list.
+There are a lot of sports shops in Longyearbyen, and you can buy all the items there).